More Help For Singaporean Workers

 – An Attach and Train programme

 Under this programme, workers can join companies for training attachments without the firms having to hire them.
 The workers will receive training allowances amounting between 50 and 70 per cent of salaries for the jobs they are being trained in, capped at $4,000 a month.
-The pilot progamme will be launched in the logistics sector, while other sectors being considered include infocomm, healthcare and biologics.
+The pilot programme will be launched in the logistics sector, while other sectors being considered to include Infocomm, healthcare and biologics.

 – Work Trial programme